 I met the most wonderful man at our first oncology appointment and I knew we would be destined to meet again and little did I know the influence he would have on my life.
 His name was Henry…

 We were the same age and went through similar treatment but he had secondary cancers.
 A professional medium and artist we were destined to be great friends with a common bond and I have never met anyone so posh in all my life, “chemo buddies and soul family” he used to tell me.
-A great teacher and he encouraged me to take up the paint brushes again after 25 years.
+A great teacher and he encouraged me to take up the paint brushes again after 25 years (here is some of my work).
 I was inspired by his paintings and many a trip together we took to the local craft shop for supplies and put the world to rights.
 Our regular meet ups in town for a “dirty chai” and the endless talks about poops and our colostomy bags and there is always something positive out of the most surreal of situations.
 Having someone that I could talk to that could relate and stick two fingers up to cancer.

 Sadly Henry passed away in the December 2016 and I still miss him terribly.
 But the short time we had was the most richest part of my life a real concentrated friendship that I will always cherish.
 He inspires me every day and even though he is not here physically I feel his him around teaching me from wherever he is.
 We was not frightened of dying he was happy to be going back into the universe and “back home” as he put it.
 His humour right until the last day I saw him he told me he would see me again as he was coming back to “haunt” me.
 That still makes me laugh to this day as he knew what a massive horror film fanatic I am.
 He vlogged his story every day and was inspiration to many and had so much wise word, his Facebook page is still up and you can find it here.